decelik/PCAP_Quiz/README.md

 ## Project Overview

-The PCAP Training project aims to provide a user-friendly platform for users to practice and test their knowledge in preparation for the Certified Associate Python Programmer certification.
+The PCAP Quiz project aims to provide a user-friendly platform for users to practice and test their knowledge in preparation for the Certified Associate Python Programmer certification.
 It includes a structured quiz layout, styled with CSS, and enhanced with JavaScript functionalities to offer an interactive experience.

 ## Features